Row rect Shape Decorative svg added to bottom

 About Your Hosts

-AC Stauble is an herbalist, farmer, and community builder.
+AC Hill (formerly AC Stauble) is an herbalist, farmer, and community builder.
 She’s the proprietor of Traveling Herb Farmer, a small herbal product line and educational herb business.
 AC's herbal training came from a variety of teachers including 7Song at the Northeast School of Botanical Medicine.
+In 2025 AC opened the doors to her very own herb school with her Co-Director Gabriel Mojay called the Actaea Institute of Herbal Medicine and Aromatherapy featuring an online, live and interactive Diploma Program in Herbalism and Aromatherapy as well as a monthly lecture series online and open to the public called the Monthly Meet-Up and an in person Herb Retreat in the summer.

 Isaac Hill is a permaculturist, gardener, musician and astrologer.
-He's studying vedic astrology currently with Freedom Cole and has also studied with Christopher Warnock and Judith Hill.
-His folk family band is called The Hills & The Rivers and his recent solo album that was born on our farm is called Allegheny Ellegies.
+He's studying Vedic astrology with Freedom Cole and has also studied with Christopher Warnock and Judith Hill.
+Isaac offers astrology readings on your birthchart as well as Horary readings that offer answers to specific questions.
+His folk family band is called The Hills & The Rivers and his most recent solo album that was born on our farm is called Allegheny Ellegies.

 They are thrilled to invite you to come explore the beautiful fields, forests and gardens here.